thetanz/OpenFeature-al/README.md

 </p>

 ## Overview
-Ultimate project goal is to populate the Feature Flags approach among Dynamics 365 Business Central community by providing a workable tool to manage it.
+Our goal is to populate the feature flag driven development among Dynamics 365 Business Central community by providing a workable tool to manage it.
 ## Installation
 - **For development and on-prem installation:** clone this repository, compile and deploy an app
 - **For SaaS:** dependency reference will be provided shortly after the first AppSource release
 ## Usage
-Feature Flags extension allows the development team to manage feature flags, rules when they are enabled.
-When feature is indicated as enabled, the extension takes care of appending [ApplicationArea](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/properties/devenv-applicationarea-property) with an enabled feature code, so then it will be enabled for a current user session.
+Feature Flags extension allows the development team to manage feature flags and rules when they are enabled.
+When the feature is indicated as enabled, the extension takes care of appending [ApplicationArea](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/properties/devenv-applicationarea-property) with an enabled feature identifier, so then it will be enabled for a current user session.

-`It's not required to use Feature Flags extension as a dependency.`
 ### ApplicationArea for Pages
 Developer should define ApplicationArea to be equal to a Feature Code to all feature-related page controls and actions:
 ```javascript